Season 2026 Now On Sale - LEARN MORE

 MusiciansOlivia Kowalik

-Olivia was born into a musical family and started learning violin with her father George Kowalik from the age of four.
-She always knew that music was the path that she wanted to take.
-Growing up in such a musical household, she aims to follow the footsteps of her older brothers who are in one of Australia’s leading ensembles the Orava Quartet.
+Olivia was born into a musical family and started learning violin with her father, George Kowalik, from the age of four.
+Growing up in a musical household, she always knew that music was the path that she wanted to take in life.
+Olivia aims to follow the footsteps of her older brothers who are in the Orava Quartet, one of Australia’s leading ensembles.

-Olivia’s passion grew especially in orchestral playing.
-She was in the Sydney Youth Orchestra from 2018-2022 and was concertmaster in the Flagship Orchestra in 2022.
-She has held principal and associate positions in the Australian Youth Orchestra, Sydney Conservatorium Symphony Orchestra, and L’Estro Armonico String Orchestra, and has recently played with Sydney Philharmonic Orchestra and Ensemble Apex.
+Olivia’s passion for performance has grown, especially in orchestral playing.
+She was a member of Sydney Youth Orchestra from 2018-2022 and was concertmaster in their flagship orchestra in 2022.
+She has held principal and associate positions in the Australian Youth Orchestra, Sydney Conservatorium Symphony Orchestra, and L’Estro Armonico String Orchestra, and has played with Sydney Philharmonic Orchestra and Ensemble Apex.

-Olivia’s recent interests in repertoire have been with early 20th century music ranging from French impressionism to mid-century Russian music.
+Olivia’s recent interests in repertoire have included early 20th century music ranging from French impressionism to mid-century Russian music.
 She also enjoys listening to and playing works by Polish composers, such as Szymanowski and LutosÅ‚awski, as a tribute to her Polish heritage.
-Other than playing the violin, Olivia loves to paint and to draw.
+When not playing violin, Olivia loves to paint and to draw.

 Photo by Pia Johnson